The Resurrection of Christ by Raphael is part of a Lent Devotional Series available for download.

 And will gather the dispersed of Judah from the four corners of the earth.

-The sarcophagus, which during this era was understood to signify Christ death on the cross, is centered in the painting with three squares of color marching across the front.
-Three repetitions like this are a reference to the Trinity being present, especially appropriate at this culminating moment of the salvation story.
+The sarcophagus was understood to signify Christ death on the cross It is centered in the painting with three squares of color marching across the front.
+Three repetitions like this are a reference to the Trinity being present.
+This is especially appropriate at this culminating moment of the salvation story.

 The lid of the Sarcophagus is opened on a diagonal, demonstrating Raphael’s understanding of foreshortening and his ability to use a variety of perspectives.

-Christ is framed in the sky by two angels, each with a hand raised in blessing, mimicking the hand gesture of Christ.
-The angels are clothed in rich colored robes that drape their bodies and billow in the wind giving a sense of movement to the image.
+Christ is framed in the sky by two angels The angels have a hand raised in blessing, mimicking the hand gesture of Christ.
+The angels are clothed in rich colored robes.
+These robes drape their bodies and billow in the wind giving a sense of movement to the image.
 The ribbons that appear black were probably silver at one point and have tarnished over time.

 The angels, messengers of God, were there to proclaim Christ’s birth, and here they are present to proclaim his resurrection.
 The gospel of Matthew, recording Christ’s words, ties together the imagery we have here of the angels with the four corners/winds.